What Makes Me a Strong Candidate

 My research excellence extends beyond academic publications.
 In the last two years, I have achieved a rare milestone among computational materials scientists: translating innovative modelling ideas into real-world technology on a path towards commercialisation.

-Recently, I also shared success with Prof. Michael Fuhrer (Physics) and Prof. Nikhil Medhekar (MSE) in their successful Linkage Projects bid, ”Prototyping a Breakthrough Low-Energy Transistor” (LP250200919).
-I played a pivotal role in the application process and will be a key participant in the A$1.7M funding package.
+Recently, I also shared success with Prof. Michael Fuhrer (Physics) and Prof. Nikhil Medhekar (MSE) in their successful ARC Linkage Projects bid, ”Prototyping a Breakthrough Low-Energy Transistor” (LP250200919).
+I played a pivotal role in the application process and will be a key participant in this A$1.7M funding package.

 Growing from computational models to a large team involving both modelling and experimental talents, I have left a strong research footprint in developing next-generation low-energy electronics in Australia.